applicaster/zapp-pipes-provider-mpx/README.md

 ## List of Handlers

-The mpx Datasource supports 4 handles - Series, Seasons, Episodes and Movies.
+For Entertainment feeds 4 handlers are supported: Series, Seasons, Episodes and Movies.
+For Media feeds 3 handlers are supported: Series, Seasons and Episodes.

 All handlers support the same parameters, as described in the table below:

 | Parameter | Description                                                           | Type   | Example                           |